 To raise an allegation of research misconduct, please contact firstname.lastname@example.org.

 NHMRC Policy on Misconduct

 In August 2015, NHMRC consulted on its draft NHMRC Policy on Actions to be Taken in Response to Research Misconduct Involving NHMRC Funding (2015).
 NHMRC anticipated the new Misconduct Policy would be in place to align with the commencement of the revised NHMRC Funding Agreement which came into effect on 1 October 2015.
-However, to enable the NHMRC to fully consider the comments received and undertake further consultation on key changes, the introduction of the new Misconduct Policy has been delayed until late 2015.
+However, to enable the NHMRC to fully consider the comments received and undertake further consultation on key changes, the introduction of the new Misconduct Policy has been delayed.

 To ensure there is coverage for the reporting and management of allegations of research misconduct in the interim, the existing NHMRC Policy on Actions to be Taken in Response to Research Misconduct Involving NHMRC Funding, 2010 (widely known as ‘the Sanctions Policy’) has been updated.
 The changes to this policy are:

 - The title has changed from NHMRC Policy on Actions to be Taken in Response to Research Misconduct Involving NHMRC Funding, 2010 to NHMRC policy on misconduct related to NHMRC funding.
 The reason for this is to align the title with the reference to the policy in the Funding Agreement.
 Clause 16.1 of the new Funding Agreement states: ‘If a complaint or allegation of Misconduct is made to the Administering Institution that relates to any Specified Personnel or Research Activities, the Administering Institution must notify NHMRC in accordance with the Misconduct Policy’.